By William Hill

 One of the lesser-known names on this list, you might know Billy Joe Saunders for his performance on the KSI vs Logan Paul 2 undercard, battling to a knock-out victory and successfully defending his WBO super-middleweight world title.

-After winning the WBO middleweight world title in 2015 with four successful defences, Saunders was stripped of his title for taking a supposed banned substance, before coming back to win a world title in his second weight class against Shefat Isufi in early 2019.
+After winning the WBO middleweight world title in 2015 with four successful defences, Saunders was stripped of his title before coming back to win a world title in his second weight class against Shefat Isufi in early 2019.
+Victory against Marcelo Esteban Coceres followed, while a potential fight with Alvarez could also be in the offing.

-Aside from the controversy, Saunders is beyond doubt one of the most technically gifted active boxers in the world at this moment and he can pose problems for any active middleweight or super-middleweight fighter in the world.
+Saunders is arguably one of the most technically gifted active boxers in the world at the moment and he can pose problems for any active middleweight or super-middleweight fighter in the world.